stephenjlovell/chess/readme.md

     - Most Valuable Victim, Least Valuable Attacker - When expected material gain/loss is the same, the AI will prefer to attack the enemy's most valuable available piece with its least valuable available piece.
 - Non-Capture Moves
     - Killer Heuristic - AI maintains a list of moves that have most recently caused beta cutoffs, indexed by depth.
     - History Heuristic - When a move causes a beta cutoff, a history table is incremented by the size of the subtree cutoff.
-Moves that have caused the largest cutoffs are tried first.
+Moves that have cut off the most nodes are tried first.

 -----------------------------------------------------------